Lboer/DinnerSelection/README.md

 # DinnerSelection

-This project consists of an Android Application that can help people select a dish for dinner when they are indicisive.
+This project consists of an Android Application that can help people select a dish for dinner when they are indicisive of what dish to eat.

 # Functionality